 I was born in New York, but grew up in a small town on the east coast of Florida.
 My father was an entrepreneur who owned and operated many businesses over the years.
 One of the first businesses he started was a saw mill, which sourced cypress wood from the local forests for regional distribution companies.
 I still remember growing up in that saw mill and playing on the mountains of sawdust piles – the ultimate child’s playground.

 My father was someone who liked to keep himself busy, so while running the saw mill, he also started the local volunteer fire department with a few of his friends.
 This fire department was eventually acquired by the county.
-I spent a great deal of time here as well, and was able to watch, ride and even participate in fighting fires.
+I spent a great deal of time there as well, and was able to watch, ride and even participate in fighting fires.
 It also taught me what true incident response was like, and inculcated in me a strong need to serve and help others.

 As high school came to an end, the decision was simple: fire services or the military.
 Since my father was a Navy veteran, I decided to enlist and see the world.
 Given my passion for engineering, I chose to enlist as an electronics technician, where I learned how to troubleshoot, repair and engineer complex audio, radio, radar and computer systems found on most military bases.

-CSC’s First Office
+Car Stereo Connection’s First Office

-I continued to build CSC for two years until I successfully sold the company to a larger competitor called Audio Warehouse Express, out of Warren, NJ.
+I continued to build CSC for two years until I successfully sold the company to a larger competitor called Audio Warehouse Express (AWE), out of Warren, NJ.
 AWE was significantly larger than my startup – more of an enterprise online retainer – and it was the perfect buyer for CSC.
 Although CSC was my first taste of the entrepreneurial experience of building and selling, it certainly wouldn’t be my last.